Household electricity credit

 When you will receive the credit

-Households that were registered for Energy Concession Extension Scheme (ECES) on 17 June 2024 will receive the payment in late July 2024.
+Households that were registered for Energy Concession Extension Scheme (ECES) on 17 June 2024 will have received the payment in late July 2024.

 Eligibility criteria